-This opinion is furnished in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), of the resale of up to 44,390 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of Boston Properties, Inc. (the "Company") by a holder thereof, if and to the extent that the Company elects to issue such shares to such holder to acquire common units of limited partnership interests ("Units") in Boston Properties Limited Partnership, a Delaware limited partnership (the "Operating Partnership").
+This opinion is furnished in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), of the resale of up to 933,085 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of Boston Properties, Inc. (the "Company") by holders thereof, if and to the extent that the Company elects to issue such shares to such holders to acquire common units of limited partnership interests ("Units") in Boston Properties Limited Partnership, a Delaware limited partnership (the "Operating Partnership").